eradiate/eradiate/docs/rst/user_guide/onedim_solver_app.rst

 atmosphere are supported.

 Homogeneous atmosphere
     The atmosphere has spatially invariant radiative properties.
-Currently, this application only supports a homogeneous atmosphere with Rayleigh scattering.

 Heterogeneous atmosphere
     The atmosphere has spatially varying radiative properties along the